 Jacob LaRochelle is one of the Secretaries-General of JHUMUNC 2020, and he is excited to welcome everyone to Baltimore in February!
 Jacob is a senior pursuing a B.A. in Political Science and International Studies with minors in Latin American Studies and Entrepreneurship and Management.
 Jacob is also pursuing a M.A. in Strategic Studies at the Johns Hopkins School of Advanced International Studies (SAIS).
 Jacob spent his formative years in Southwest Florida.
 He has served as an operations staff member at JHUMUNC 2017, the Director of Operations at JHUMUNC 2018, and most recently, serving as the Director-General at JHUMUNC 2019.
 Jacob is thrilled to be working with a talented and dedicated staff committed to providing a quality experience.
 Please do not hesitate to contact Jacob at email@example.com with any questions.

 Howard S. Senior is a senior who hails originally from the tropical paradise of Coral Gables, a borough of Miami, Florida.
 Howard’s portfolio as JHUMUNC’s sixth Director-General includes, inter alia, liaising with the Hilton Baltimore to ensure all hotel-related matters are copacetic in advance of the conference.
 In practice, Howard also serves as the webmaster of jhumunc.org and is responsible for the site’s general maintenance and wellbeing.
-On campus, Howard is pursuing a bachelor’s in Political Science with a minor in Mathematics, sits on the Student Government Association’s Student Elections committee, and presides over the JHU German Club.
+On campus, Howard is pursuing a bachelor’s in Political Science and Mathematics with a minor in Economics and presides over the JHU German Club.
 A casual vexillologist, professed cartophile, and lover of history, Howard’s fascination with the world first attracted him to the realm of Model United Nations in 2015.
 Within JHUMUNC, he has spent his time working in Ops & Tech, serving first as a staff member (2017), the Director of Technology (2018), and, most recently, the Under-Secretary-General of Operations (2019), opportunities as indelible as they were splendid.
 Armed with these wonderful experiences, Howard intends, chiefly, to ensure that JHUMUNC XXIII is a resounding success from the inside out.
 Should you have any questions, comments, or concerns, do not hesitate to contact him at firstname.lastname@example.org.

 Harrison Elliott is a senior from Chicago, Illinois majoring in Economics with a double minor in Financial Economics and Applied Mathematics.
 His job is to ensure that all staff members enjoy planning and executing an amazing conference.
 This is his fourth and final year as a member of JHUMUNC, having served as a Crisis Staffer for the NFL Owners’ Meeting of 2017, the Chair of the Iranian Revolutionary Government of 1979 and the Director of Specialized Committees for JHUMUNC 2019.
 Outside of JHUMUNC, Harrison works in the athletic department as an intramural sports referee and the Chair of the Spring Fair Music Committee.
 If you have any questions, comments or concerns, you can reach him at email@example.com!